thcorre/phnog2025-workshop/day_1-ixp-peering-lab/README.md

 1/1/c1        Up         Link Up                          conn   100GBASE-LR4*
 1/1/c1/1      Up    Yes  Up      9212 9212    - netw null cgige
 ```

+You can use also see the details for a specific port (e.g. 1/1/c1/1) via `show port 1/1/c1/1 detail` command.

 The interface is given a name, IP and associated to a physical port.